-As always, Animal Crossing: New Horizons will quickly place you in debt with king capitalist Tom Nook.
-To pay him off, you'll want to make money quickly.
+As always, Animal Crossing will quickly place you in debt with king capitalist Tom Nook as you arrive on your island.
+To pay him off, you'll want to make bells quickly.

 They say money can't buy you happiness - and they're arguably right.
 We're not going to get that grim.
 But money does make the world go around, and that fact is no different in Animal Crossing's cutesy world filled with animal friends.
 Early on in your New Horizons deserted island adventure, things are a little different to traditional Animal Crossing games - you actually have no debt, as you pay Tom Nook back for your airfare and initial, basic lodgings using Nook Miles, the air miles and achievements style currency that is also used to do things like give you more inventory space.
 The moment you move to a brick and mortar house, however, you'll be in proper, unavoidable debt.